Great for: Families, History,

 If history is your thing, then look no further!
 Kenilworth is alive with stories and practically overflowing with visible and well-loved heritage, the challenge is packing it all into one day (or even a weekend)!

 Let’s start with THE big ticket item and a visit to Kenilworth Castle and Elizabethan Garden.
-We’d recommend parking close to Abbey End and kicking things off with a stroll through the greenery of Abbey fields (we’ll be back later!) to the High Street where you’ll be able to grab a fresh brewed coffee (or even a late breakfast for sustenance) at either Time for Tea or Deli on the Hill, with a fine view of both the thatched cottages at Little Virginia and the towers of Leicester’s Gatehouse itself.
+We’d recommend parking close to Abbey End and kicking things off with a stroll through the greenery of Abbey fields (we’ll be back later!) to the High Street where you’ll be able to grab a fresh brewed coffee (or even a late breakfast for sustenance) at Time for Tea, with a fine view of both the thatched cottages at Little Virginia and the towers of Leicester’s Gatehouse itself.

 Now its time to head onto the Castle proper, which you can access by the path beside Lunn’s Tower or by walking to the car park entrance on Castle Road.
 Either way you’ll head across the Tiltyard to enter the venerable walls that have hosted luminaries like Elizabeth I, John of Gaunt, Simon de Montfort and Henry V. Don’t miss the views from the heights of the great hall!
 Keep an eye out for special events as you could easily come across a joust or a re-enactment of a medieval siege (not the first time its happened here!).